kaedroho/django-modelsearch/docs/searching.md

 ### Searching Images, Documents and custom models

-Wagtail's document and image models provide a `search` method on their QuerySets, just as pages do:
+Django Modelsearch's document and image models provide a `search` method on their QuerySets, just as pages do:

 ```python
 >>> from myapp.images.models import Image